Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedGold is VeryHigh THEN HappinessGoal is HLow

-IF RemainingGold is VeryLow THEN NeedGold is VeryHigh
+IF RemainingGold is VeryLow OR RemainingGold is Low THEN NeedGold is VeryHigh

-IF RemainingGold is VeryHigh THEN Need
+IF RemainingGold is VeryHigh OR RemainingGold is High THEN NeedGold is VeryLow

+ibid. for Labor

 IF TechLost is True THEN NeedTech is VeryHigh